Professional Development Opportunities in Research Administration

 - ACOR holds an Annual Retreat each year, which is an excellent opportunity for research administrators to learn more about areas of special interest to them.

 - The ACOR Fellows Program provides a small number of individuals each fall with an opportunity to visit various administrative offices throughout Penn State in order to exchange best practices and identify potential process improvements.
+The latest Executive Summary can be found here.
 Please contact email@example.com for more information.

-- Contact JoAnn Parsons to sign up for the ACOR listserve.
+- Contact Kathy Leon to sign up for the ACOR listserve.